ansible/ansible/docsite/rst/roadmap/ROADMAP_2_2.rst

   - **https://github.com/ansible/proposals/blob/master/roles_revamp.md**

-- **Vault (Jtanner/Adrian) **
+- **Vault** (Jtanner/Adrian)

   - Extend ‘transparent vault file usage’ to other action plugins other than 'copy'
   - Add ‘per variable’ vault support (!vault YAML directive, existing PR already)
-  - Add vault/unvault filters [https://github.com/ansible/ansible/issues/12087](https://github.com/ansible/ansible/issues/12087)
+  - Add vault/unvault filters https://github.com/ansible/ansible/issues/12087
   - Add vault support to lookups
-  - Allow for multiple vault secrets [https://github.com/ansible/ansible/issues/13243](https://github.com/ansible/ansible/issues/13243)
+  - Allow for multiple vault secrets https://github.com/ansible/ansible/issues/13243
   - Config option to turn ‘unvaulting’ failures into warnings https://github.com/ansible/ansible/issues/13244

-- **Python3 (Toshio):**
+- **Python3** (Toshio)
     A note here from Jason M: Getting to complete, tested Python 3 is both a critical task and one that has so much work, and so many moving parts that we don’t expect this to be complete by the 2.2 release.
 Toshio will lead this overall effort.

   - RHEL8 is coming which has no python2 in default install.
 Ubuntu (non-LTS) already ships without python2.
 These considerations make this high priority.
-  - Natives are getting restless: [https://groups.google.com/forum/#!topic/ansible-project/DUKzTho3OCI](https://groups.google.com/forum/#!topic/ansible-project/DUKzTho3OCI)
+  - Ansible users are getting restless: https://groups.google.com/forum/#!topic/ansible-project/DUKzTho3OCI
   - This is probably going to take multiple releases to complete.
   - Side work to do: Figure out best ways to run unit-tests on modules.
 Start unit-testing modules.
 This is going to become important so we don’t regress python3 or python2.4 support in modules  (Going to largely punt on this for 2.2.
 Sounds like Matt Clay is working on building us a testing foundation for the first half of 2.2 development so we’ll re-evaluate towards the middle of the dev cycle).
   - Goals for 2.2: